-This is the biggest single quality breakthrough you can make.
-You can buy ground coffee but by the time you get around to brewing it, most of the subtle qualities that make coffee wonderful will be long gone.
+Using freshly-ground coffee is the first big quality breakthrough you can make.
+You could buy ground coffee but by the time you get around to brewing it, much of the subtle qualities that make coffee wonderful will be long gone.

-A decent burr grinder is what you need, they grind the beans to a consistent particle size, a blade grinder smashes the beans into any number of large and small parts - producing uneven coffee extraction.
+A decent burr grinder is what you need, they grind the beans to a consistent particle size, a blade grinder smashes the beans into any number of large and small parts - causing uneven coffee extraction.

-Next stop, the right grind size for your preferred method of brewing.
+Next stop, adjust the grind size so it suits your preferred method of brewing.

 Buy fresh roasted beans